 When you walk along the shore or splash in the water, you can see the waves sparkling or glowing in bright blues or greens.
 It’s a pretty magical sight and ideal for nighttime outdoor adventures, like kayaking or simply taking cool photos.

-How does bioluminescent waves form?
+How do bioluminescent waves form?

 Bioluminescence happens through a chemical process that enables living organisms to create light within their bodies.
 Various marine creatures, including certain fish, squid, tiny crustaceans, and algae, produce this glow to confuse predators, attract prey, or lure potential mates.